About Rhino Horn

 - Rhino Horn is a medical device for nasal cleansing with saline water.

-- Rhino Horn is produced by Yogaprosess AS, Oslo, Norway.
+- Rhino Horn is manufactured by Yogaprosess AS, Oslo, Norway.
 Production started in 1998.

 - Rhino Horn is designed by Per Peo Olsen.